Skip to main content

 Annette Hay

-Annette works as a Senior Research Delivery Support Partner at Coventry University.
+Annette has recently been appointed as the Head of Equality, Diversity and Inclusion at De Montfort University in Leicester.
 She completed her first Degree in Social Studies at the University of Warwick and later completed her Masters Degree in Leadership and Management at Coventry University.
-She is also an alumni of Advance HE’s Diversifying Leadership Programme.
+She is also an alumni of Advance HE’s successful, Diversifying Leadership Programme.

-Annette is an accomplished manager and leader and has a principle role in Coventry University’s drive towards extending and building on strategic and purposeful relationships and collaborations on a local, national and global scale.
-She is recognised for her strategic influence and input on policy, practice and external engagements and is keen to extend her international networks and relations.
+Annette is an accomplished manager and leader and who has a demonstrable ability to build and maintain strategic and purposeful relationships and collaborations, on a local, national and global scale.
+She is recognised for her strategic influence and input on policy, practice and external engagements.

 Janet Legrand KC (Hon)